 What do I need to know if selling a leasehold property in Wednesfield?

 The legal work for a leasehold flat (houses are rarely leasehold) is a great deal more complex than for a freehold house.

 The complexities of leasehold mean conveyancing solicitors in Wednesfield must carry out extra work, which could include collating an up-to-date service charge statement, through to ascertaining if the incoming lessee (i.e. the seller) is required to buy a share in the building's management company.

 To reduce leasehold-related delays, It is highly recommended that the vendor contact a conveyancer as soon as an estate agent is chosen.

 Will I need a conveyancing solicitor if I am remortgaging my Wednesfield property?

 Yes you will need a solicitor to handle the legal side of the remortgage.

 The official UK base rate is currently set at 0.75% (Feb 2019).
 A good Wednesfield remortgage solicitor could save you a few mortgage payments on your old rate by completing the conveyancing quickly.

-Quittance's solicitors are on the panel for all major lenders, so whether you are you are changing to a tracker with the NatWest or to a repayment mortgage with the Darlington Building Society, our remortgage team can assist.
+Solicitors on the panel for all major lenders - so whether you are you are changing to a tracker with the NatWest or to a repayment mortgage with the Darlington Building Society, our remortgage team can assist.